-A list of 3 to 5 English-language systematic literature reviews, meta-analyses, narrative literature reviews with search strategies or primary studies from your literature search strategy that you will exclude from your final PEN Practice Question assignment.
-For each, briefly explain (1 sentence) why you are excluding it.
+A list of 5 English-language systematic literature reviews, meta-analyses, narrative literature reviews with search strategies or primary studies from your literature search strategy that you will exclude from your final PEN Practice Question assignment.
+For each, briefly explain (1 to 3 sentences) why you are excluding it.